rubinius/rubinius/web/doc/en/how-to/write-a-ticket.markdown

        No method 'format' on Kernel (Module):

    The method 'format' already exists but has not been set as a module function.
-This patch does so.
+This pull request does so.

-   After the patch is applied:
+   After the pull request is applied:

        $ bin/mspec spec/ruby/core/kernel/format_spec.rb
        Started